 Then, at some point, you may get so frustrated that you start blaming your Ex and feeling tremendous anger toward him because, in your eyes, he is the cause of all the pain and torment you’re feeling.

 Another emotion you might encounter as you continue healing from your divorce is loneliness.
 You’re more likely to experience loneliness if you’ve lost friendships due to your divorce or if you don’t know other people who are divorced who are willing to support you through your healing process.
+(Check out divorce coaching and surprising X factor that helps you heal.)

 However, not all the emotions you may experience as part of working through your grief are negative.
 You can also feel hopeful about life after divorce.
 And when you do, you will begin to make plans for the future.
 These plans should not be the same as the logistical steps you needed to take to get through your divorce.
 These plans are things you want to do, things that make you smile and feel excited as you contemplate them.
+Consider reading this article about travel for divorced women.

 Your grief is complex, nonlinear, and unique.
 You may or may not experience these emotions.
 That combined with the nebulous nature of healing from grief can make it seem never-ending.
 You can feel trapped in and at times engulfed by your grief.